schak04/data-structures-algorithms/README.md

 Each `.c` and `.cpp` file contains a solution for a specific DSA problem or concept.
 The naming conventions may vary.

 ## 🔄 Ongoing Progress
 This repository is a work in progress.
-I will continue to add more code and examples as I explore new C++ concepts, projects, and challenges.
+I will continue to add more code and examples as I explore new DSA concepts, projects, and challenges.
 Stay tuned for more updates!